netlify/addons/README.md

 Though not implemented yet, we plan to include a `state` field, which will allow your service to handle async provisioning, in case it takes some amount of time to activate the new service.

+**Mocking POST requests**

+For local testing purposes you can mock the POST requests.
+[Read more here.](https://github.com/netlify/addons/issues/17)

 ### `PUT /instances/:id` - Updating Add-on Instance

 You can allow Netlify users to update your service instance.